rachjgriff/bank/README.md

 As a bank account holder
 So that I can see how my balance is changing over time
 I can see my transaction history

+As a bank account holder
+So that I can see how my current balance at the top of my bank statement
+I can see my most recent transaction first